 Holiday Lights Event

 Holiday light shows are a real joy to view.
 With the colors, the designs, and the festive cheer, there’s nothing quite like them.
-It’s a great idea to make this into a PTA event by asking local organizers, or local neighborhood associations, if they would be up for a collaboration.
+It’s a great idea to make this a PTA event by asking local organizers or neighborhood associations if they would be up for a collaboration.
 For holiday light shows that already charge admission, your PTA can sell tickets to its members, proceeds of which can be donated, while the light show organizer gets some publicity through the PTA’s platform.

-If there’s one thing that puts anyone in a good mood then that’s Pizza!
-With eating out having taken a backseat to eating in, do-it-yourself food kits are all the rage.
+If there’s one thing that puts anyone in a good mood, then Pizza!
+With eating out having taken a backseat to eat in, do-it-yourself food kits are all the rage.
 And there’s really none better than a Little Caesars Pizza kit.
-Not only does it have all the flavor of a classic Little Caesars pizza, but it’s also tons of fun for the whole family to join in on.
+It has all the flavor of a classic Little Caesars pizza, but it’s also tons of fun for the whole family to join in on.

 And if that wasn’t enough, it’s a great way for PTOs to fundraise as they can source the kits and sell them to their members under Little Caesars Pizza Kit Fundraiser!
-With over thirty options to choose from, there’s sure to be something to suit everyone’s tastes.
+With over thirty options, there’s sure to be something to suit everyone’s tastes.
 The best part is that these pizza kits will bring out your children’s inner chef, letting the whole family have some fun in the kitchen.

-Another great activity to engage in is gift-wrapping.
+Another great activity to engage in is gift wrapping.
 After all, presents are one of the best things about the holidays.
-From the beautiful wrapping paper to the actual packing away of the gifts, just imagining how happy your loved ones will be once they tear it open to putting the final bow on top.
-PTAs can turn this in to a fundraising event by selling the wrapping paper and then scheduling a day for everyone to wrap together (virtually).
+From the beautiful wrapping paper to the actual packing away of the gifts, just imagining how happy your loved ones will be once, they tear it open to putting the final bow on top.
+PTAs can turn this into a fundraising event by selling the wrapping paper and scheduling a day for everyone to wrap together (virtually).

 Source: (Gift Wrap Fundraiser)

-Story time can be made interesting by PTOs hosting a monthly or quarterly literature night.
-These virtual meetups can revolve around a literary theme or series and can encourage families to actively participate as a group.
+PTOs hosting a monthly or quarterly literature night can make story time interesting.
+These virtual meetups can revolve around a literary theme or series and can encourage families to participate as a group actively.
 You can even hold a poll for the most popular pick and then have it run as a theme for a quarter, after which you can switch it up.
 Not only will this get kids into the wonderful habit of reading, but it’ll also make for some quality PTA member time.

-If this is too much of a commitment, you can also do an author-led story time.
-There are many children’s book authors who can make a virtual appearance and it is something different for the kids.
+If this is too much of a commitment, you can also do an author-led storytime.
+Many children’s book authors can make a virtual appearance, which is different for kids.
 The event can be extended by having a Q&A session with the author and even chances to win a signed copy of the book.
-Don’t be afraid to just write an email to your favorite author (or two or three) and make the ask.
+Don’t be afraid to write an email to your favorite author (or two or three) and make the ask.

 Virtual Holiday Cooking

-From candied apples to pumpkin pie to the best hot chocolate, holidays sure are a time to delight your inner food enthusiast.
+From candied apples to pumpkin pie to the best hot chocolate, holidays are a time to delight your inner food enthusiast.
 Cooking with the kids is always a blast.
-PTAs can even host virtual cooking session where a member shares their favorite holiday recipe.
+PTAs can even host virtual cooking sessions where members share their favorite holiday recipes.
 After all, food is best when shared, even if it’s through a screen.

-If you want to get ambitious you could host a cooking series or even create a holiday cookbook.
+If you want to get ambitious, you could host a cooking series or create a holiday cookbook.

 Virtual Game Night

-Family game night has always been tons of fun, and PTAs have often hosted their own version of these laughter-filled nights.
-Now they can do so virtually by having members take part in virtual game nights.
-From a range of charades to online Pictionary to card games, the list is endless.
-The houseparty app also has some integrated games for a game night, or you could host a virtual trivia night.
+Family game night has always been fun, and PTAs have often hosted their own version of these laughter-filled nights.
+Now they can do so virtually by having members participate in virtual game nights.
+The list is endless, from various charades to online Pictionary to card games.
+The Housepart App also has some integrated games for a game night, or you could host a virtual trivia night.
 Whatever medium you choose, advertise in advance, consider charging for admission (or not), divide up the teams, and bring your competitive spirit.

-So, that’s our round-up of some of the best virtual activities that are ideal for some PTA holiday community bonding.
+So, that’s our round-up of some of the best virtual activities ideal for PTA holiday community bonding.